 Since HIPAA’s implementation, the healthcare industry has made great efforts to remain in lockstep with the ever-increasing pace of technology and the industry-wide trend toward embracing the reliance on electric health records (EHR).
 HIPAA has proven its worth by instilling and fostering a nature of ePHI stewardship among healthcare staff, the patient community, board members and other third parties.

+Covered entities and business associates handling ePHI have to work earnestly to achieve and maintain compliance with HIPAA requirements.
 It is important for these organizations to have a way to prove their commitment to protecting ePHI to with the community.

 Why Is It Important to Prove HIPAA Compliance?

 In a time when data breaches are at an all-time high and rising, it’s more important than ever to provide assurances when it comes to protecting ePHI.
 Keep in mind that the healthcare industry suffers more data breaches than any other industry in the U.S. Plus, attacks are currently on the rise.

 “Healthcare accounts for 79% of all reported breaches in 2020; Reports show a 45% spike in attacks against healthcare providers since November,” according to Health IT Security.

 The risk of exposing a patient’s ePHI puts the reputation and financial stability of your business, its stakeholders, vendors and other third parties on the line.
 Therefore, you want to be able to let those relying on your organization know that you are committed to protecting ePHI.
 HIPAA is the gold standard when it comes to strengthening your organization’s brand by proving your current and consistent HIPAA compliance.

 Related article: the Valuable Advantages of HIPAA Risk Analysis.

 What Is HIPAA Certification and Does HIPAA Certified Equal HIPAA Compliant?